Posts Tagged ‘parsley’

 How To Preserve Parsley

 • Wash and chop the leaves.
 Fill an ice cube tray with the leaves.
-Add water (or vegetable broth) to fill the cups of a plastic ice cube tray.
+Add water (or vegetable broth) to fill the cups of a plastic ice-cube tray.
 Place in freezer until the cubes are frozen.
 Pop the cubes out and store in an airtight container in your freezer.
 Thaw when needed by dropping a cube into soup or sauce.

 • You can make a parsley pesto in the same way you make your favorite version of basil pesto.
-Dry parsley if you must, but it’s color is dull and the flavor is similar to notebook paper.
+Dry parsley if you must, but its color is dull and the flavor is similar to notebook paper.

 • Parsley butter will also preserve the color and flavor better than drying and freezes well.
 Read Herbal Butters and Oils: Garden Herb Butter to learn more.